"""This module implements *deep simplification* for Real Closed Fields by

 :class:`.abc.simplify.Simplify`.

-In addition, this class inherits :meth:`.abc.simplify.Simplify.is_valid`,
+addition, this class inherits :meth:`.abc.simplify.Simplify.is_valid`, which

-which should be called via :func:`.is_valid`, as described below.
+should be called via the function :func:`.is_valid`.

 """